AlfredYu109/modern-software-dev-assignments/week5/writeup.md

 - TagCreate/TagRead schemas with validation
 - Complete tags router with 5 endpoints
 - ~15 test cases
-- All in ~13 minutes vs ~98 minutes manually

 **Key benefit:** Freed up mental energy to focus on business logic and unique features rather than boilerplate scaffolding.